n8henrie/n8henrie.github.io/_posts/2015-12-28-control-an-rf-outlet-with-siri-via-homebridge.md

 sudo -u homebridge DEBUG=* /opt/nodejs/bin/homebridge -D -U /etc/homebridge
 ```

-If it looks like it’s running, open your iOS device and launch the HomeKit app you installed in Step 1.
-Each app will be different; with HomeKit Catalog, you’ll add and name a “home,” and then add an “accessory.”
-Hopefully at this point you’ll see homebridge — if so, most of the hard work is done and you’re almost there!
+If it looks like it's running, open your iOS device and launch the HomeKit app you installed in Step 1.
+Each app will be different; with HomeKit Catalog, you'll add and name a "home," and then add an "accessory."
+Hopefully at this point you'll see homebridge — if so, most of the hard work is done and you're almost there!
 Click homebridge, manually type in the PIN (I could never get it to scan in), and hopefully it will confirm it worked.
 If it fails, try again — I had to do it 3 or 4 times at one point.
 Also consider trying some of the troubleshooting steps below.

-If it seemed to work okay and you were able to add homebridge to the app, you should clean out the “dummy” configuration and proceed.
+If it seemed to work okay and you were able to add homebridge to the app, you should clean out the "dummy" configuration and proceed.

-  * On iOS in HomeKit Catalog: hit `Configure` button in bottom right _twice_ -> swipe left to delete the “home” you set up
+  * On iOS in HomeKit Catalog: hit `Configure` button in bottom right _twice_ -> swipe left to delete the "home" you set up
   * On iOS: `Settings.app` -> `Privacy` -> `HomeKit` -> `Reset HomeKit Configuration`
   * On Raspberry Pi: `sudo rm -rf /etc/homebridge/persist`